parkji30/parkji30/README.md

 ### Hi There 👋
-My name is James Park and I am a some dude at Queen's University studying the role of magnetic fields in star formation.
+My name is James Park and I am a research scientist at Queen's University studying the role of magnetic fields in star formation.

 I enjoy developing open source software to aid other scientists in their research.